ifm/documentation/ODS/ChangingViews/changing_views.md

 ## Sample configuration snippet

+The `activePorts` parameter is expected to be updated while the application is in state RUN or the application is being set to `RUN` in the same call.
+Set the `activePorts` to [] to turn off all cameras but leave the system prepared to continue operations once cameras are added back to the list.
+There is no need to return the application to CONF unless fundamental parameters are adjusted (i.e. extrinsic parameters of cameras or the `ports` list)

-The `activePorts` parameter can be updated while the application is in state CONF or RUN or during the call to switch between states.
-Note that the "ports" parameter should not be changed while ODS is in RUN, but is included below to highlight the difference.
+Note that the `ports` parameter should not be changed while ODS is in RUN, but is included below to highlight the difference between `ports` and `activePorts`.

 ```json title
 {